micurs/formik-demo/README.md

 ## Single field validation

 Currently the validation callback perform check on all fileds in a form.
 In some cases we may want to perform single field validation to avoid display error feedbacks on field not yet reached by the user.

+Single field validation is not supported right now in this library :cry: .

 However, we can use `form.touched[field.name]` to avoid display error feedback on untouched fileds.